mickey167/Music-Player-App-20240904-P4-github.io/README.md

         - "Upper Half of "One Screen: my teaching screen, using images (easier not as valuable in learning)
     - Final Case vs. Remedial: students must demonstrate design of use, are buttons always on, how is screen spaces active or not
     - Remedial Splash Screen: single Boolean of entire screen, active the WINDOW in WINDOWS for Key Pressing (not mouse-pressing), OS Level hack
+    - Due Dates: the day I teach it is the day it is due and must be done for HW (will be checked online or in person), must send email if missed

 ...